espressif/esptool/docs/en/esptool/flash-modes.rst

 Flash Frequency (--flash_freq, -ff)
 ------------------------------------

 Clock frequency for SPI flash interactions.
-Valid values are ``keep``, ``40m``, ``26m``, ``20m``, ``80m`` (MHz).
+Valid values are ``keep``, {IDF_TARGET_FLASH_FREQ} (MHz).
 The default is ``keep``, which keeps whatever value is already in the image file.
 This parameter can also be specified using the environment variable ``ESPTOOL_FF``.

-The flash chip connected to most chips works with 40MHz clock speeds, but you can try lower values if the device won't boot.
-The highest 80MHz flash clock speed will give the best performance, but may cause crashing if the flash or board design is not capable of this speed.
+The flash chip connected to most chips works with {IDF_TARGET_FLASH_FREQ_0}MHz clock speeds, but you can try lower values if the device won't boot.
+The highest {IDF_TARGET_FLASH_FREQ_F}MHz flash clock speed will give the best performance, but may cause crashing if the flash or board design is not capable of this speed.

 Flash Size (--flash_size, -fs)
 -------------------------------